erigontech/erigon/README.md

 A good choice for `XDG_DATA_HOME` is to use the `~erigon/.ethereum` directory created by helper targets `make user_linux` or `make user_macos`.

-#### Check: Permissions
+#### Run

-In all cases, `XDG_DATA_HOME` (specified or default) must be writeable by the user UID/GID in docker, which will be determined by the `DOCKER_UID` and `DOCKER_GID` at build time.
+Check permissions: In all cases, `XDG_DATA_HOME` (specified or default) must be writeable by the user UID/GID in docker, which will be determined by the `DOCKER_UID` and `DOCKER_GID` at build time.
 If a build or service startup is failing due to permissions, check that all the directories, UID, and GID controlled by these environment variables are correct.

-#### Run

 Next command starts: Erigon on port 30303, rpcdaemon on port 8545, prometheus on port 9090, and grafana on port 3000.